spkl/xor-persist/README.md

     }
 }
 ```

+##### InvalidXorAttributeNameException
+This Exception is raised, when an invalid name is passed to an `XorAttribute` constructor.
+Invalid names are:
+- `null`
+- The empty string ("").
+- A whitespace-only string ("  ").

+The InvalidXorAttributeNameException is also raised, when you apply an `XorProperty` or `XorReference` attribute to
+a field (not a property) and don't specify a name.

 ##### Other Exceptions
 This chapter lists a selection of system exceptions that may be raised by XorPersist.